freenas/freenas-docs/userguide/directoryservice.rst

    |             |           |                                                                                              |
    +-------------+-----------+----------------------------------------------------------------------------------------------+

 .. _Kerberos Realms:

 Kerberos Realms
 ---------------

 A default Kerberos realm is created for the local system in %brand%.
-:menuselection:`Directory Service --> Kerberos Realms`
+:menuselection:`Directory Services --> Kerberos Realms`
 can be used to view and add Kerberos realms.
-If the network contains a KDC, click :guilabel:`Add Kerberos Realm` to add the realm.
-This configuration screen is shown in
-:numref:`Figure %s <ker_realm_fig>`.
+If the network contains a Key Distribution Center (KDC), click :guilabel:`Add Kerberos Realm` to add the realm.
+The configuration screen is shown in :numref:`Figure %s <ker_realm_fig>`.

 .. _ker_realm_fig: